alexander5109/portfolio/README.md

 Welcome to my portfolio!
 Here you'll find a curated list of my personal and academic projects, covering a range of topics from game modding to web development and desktop applications.

-## 🧠 Highlight Project

-### 🐎 StudbookWebScrapper & RaceStimator
+## 🐎 Studbook Web Scrapper & Race Stimator
+Freelance project.
 A Python-based script developed for collecting and analyzing horse racing data, designed to assist users in making informed betting decisions before a race event.
 It scrapes online data, processes it into structured reports, and highlights key statistics for each horse.

 Project overview:
 - Originally developed as a freelance tool for bettors, it automates the collection of race and horse data from dynamic websites using Selenium and Playwright.